ActorExpose/Apt-Eazy/README.md

  # How to install
  First you need a debian based linux distribution.

- `git clone https://github.com/BlackHacker511/Apt-Eazy.git && cd Apt-Eazy && ./aptz`
+ `git clone https://github.com/BlackHacker511/Apt-Eazy.git && cd Apt-Eazy && chmod +x aptz && ./aptz`

  # How to use
  after clonin the script you can run it using `./aptz`